vineethravi2310/Daimler-Camanho-2D-UMAT-Subroutine/README.md

 <em>Daimler Camanho Failure Modes</em>
 </p>

-The following is a UMAT subroutine for Daimler Camanho failure criteria in Abaqus.
-It applies only to uni-directional composites.
+**Daimler_Camanho.for** is a UMAT subroutine for Daimler Camanho failure criteria in Abaqus.
+It applies only to unidirectional composites.
 This UMAT considers only in-plane stresses and strains consistent with Classical Laminate Theory.

 ### Longitudinal Tensile Fracture